A church school - for all faiths and none

-Because we are a Voluntary Aided school, we do not have a catchment area.
+We do not have a catchment area.
 Our children mostly live very locally.
 Further information about our admissions process can be found here.

 Our ethos is summarised in our strapline: Growing Success, Rooted in Faith.
 The full version of our Ethos Statement is here:

 Recognising its historic foundation, St Wilfrid’s will preserve and develop its religious character in accordance with the principles of the Church of England and in partnership with our town parishes and the diocese of Chichester.

 The school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
 It encourages an understanding of the meaning and significance of faith, and promotes Christian values through the experience it offers to all its pupils.
 Further information about education in a Church of England school and our local diocese of Chichester can be found here and here.

 Collective Worship / Assembly

 Collective Worship takes place every day in school and reflects both the church year and our School Values (rotated half-termly), which are rooted in scripture and linked to real-life situations.
 This approach enables the children to reflect on their own lives which supports their personal growth and the way they develop their relationships with others.
 This provides a firm, spiritual foundation to enable them to take their place in a modern, multi-cultural society.